tomburgoyne/cross_browser_webdriverio/readme.md

 ]
 ```

-Note: by doing this it will not use the `edgedriver` currently managed by the `selenium-standalone` package (which as of 26/11/2019 is still using v17134) which doesn't seem to play well with WebdriverIO v5 onwards.
+Note: by doing this it will not use the `edgedriver` currently managed by the `selenium-standalone-service` package (which as of 26/11/2019 is still using v17134) which doesn't seem to play well with WebdriverIO v5 onwards.
 Also, from testing it appears MS Edge doesn't handle multiple instances well (it loses the unique session ID when multiple instances opened), so by default this project is configured to only ever spawn 1 instance and run MS Edge tests synchronously (unless you change this).

 MS Edge Chromium support coming soon.
+See official Microsoft guidance for this [here](https://docs.microsoft.com/en-us/microsoft-edge/webdriver-chromium?tabs=javascript).

 ### Chrome setup/support